 The Indiana House of Representatives has approved a bill that includes funding for a new Indy Eleven stadium, and stripped a requirement that it house an MLS team in the process.

 During the ongoing Indiana legislative session, lawmakers have been debating a proposal for a new Indy Eleven stadium as part of a larger development named Eleven Park.
-Eleven Park would include $400 million in privately financed mixed-use development, with the club–which currently competes in USL Championship, but has had MLS ambitions for years–has been seeking public funding for a new stadium estimated at $150 million.
+Eleven Park would include $400 million in privately financed mixed-use development, with the club–which currently competes in USL Championship, but has had MLS ambitions for years–seeking public funding for a new stadium estimated at $150 million.

 In February, the state senate approved Senate Bill 7, which would also provide a funding mechanism for projects at other facilities, including renovations to Bankers Life Fieldhouse for the NBA’s Pacers.
 As it relates to Indy Eleven, the legislation would allow revenue from a special taxing district around the facility to go toward paying off debt from the stadium.
 It contained several contingencies, however, including one that called for Indy Eleven to join MLS by 2022.